boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 #####  Co-Managed CE / PE

-Another variation is a co-Managed CE/PE device which is orchestrated by both the Customer and the Provider.
+A co-Managed CE/PE device is orchestrated by both the Customer and the Provider.
 In this case, Customer and Provider usually have control on distinct device configuration perimeters (e.g. Customer is responsible for the LAN interface, Provider is responsible for the WAN interface and Routing).
-Considering the generic model, the device has both PE and CE function and there is no strict AC connection, although we may consider that the AC stitching logic happens internally within the box. (??? worth discussion ???)
+Considering the generic model, the device has both PE and CE function and there is no strict AC connection, although we may consider that the AC stitching logic happens internally within the box. (??? need discussion on this particular + add link/ref with framework ???)

 ###  TN Slice Orchestration